mvrozanti/dte/README.md

 ### and in case you need it
 `dte help` - prints a detailed manual

+### locali(z|s)ation
+`dte 2020 Okt 10` - although english month and day names are always recognized, so are the names in the user's locale

 ## Configuration File

 `dte` tries to read a `config.json` file under config directory (`~/.config/dte/` on Linux).
 In it you can set the following options: